nicolarossi/Hackaton2017/README.md

 Due to the nature of the domain it would have been more efficient, easier but very less fun to parallelize the problem assigning every rows in the file to a different thread.

-To test myself I tried to parallelize every single stock and obviously are less efficient but more interesting.
+To personal challenge I tried to parallelize every single stock and obviously are less efficient, but more interesting.

 ## on i5 5500U